 Speech and language

 Infants may not talk, but they are learning language from the time they are born.
 They listen to you when you talk and try to communicate with you through copying your facial expressions or waving their arms and legs.
 It’s important to talk to your baby as much as possible.
 In the beginning, just talk or sing to your baby about anything as you do everyday tasks.
+Use this resource to learn what you can do to help your baby communicate.

 As your baby learns to make sounds of their own and starts to use gestures such as pointing or shaking their head for “no”, you can help them learn their first words.